dotnet/corefx/src/System.Reflection.Metadata/specs/PE-COFF.md

 When validating that Windows PDB matches the debug directory record check that the checksums match and that the PDB signature (both GUID and timestamp values) match the data in the corresponding [CodeView record](#WindowsCodeViewEntry).

-> Note that when the debugger (or other tool) searches for the PDB only the GUID and Age are used to match the PDB.
-The timestamp of the CodeView debug directory entry does not need to match the timestamp stored in the PDB.
-However for the purpose of PDB checksum matching the timestamp has to match as well.
+> Note that when the debugger (or other tool) searches for the PDB only GUID and Age fields are used to match the PDB, but the timestamp of the CodeView debug directory entry does not need to match the timestamp stored in the PDB.
+Therefore, to verify byte-for-byte identity of the PDB, the timestamp field should also be checked.